 How much of that did I achieve?
 None.
 Instead I spent the first five days in bed feeling sorry for myself with what I’m pretty sure was the Norovirus (that or the plague).

-Luckily a lot of plain toast has finally cured it (my low carb Jan is out the window!) and I’m focusing on the silver lining that I may have evened myself out of my Christmas-cheese-and-gin weight.
+Luckily a lot of plain toast has finally cured it and I’m focusing on the silver lining that I may have evened myself out of my Christmas-cheese-and-gin weight.

 I’m not one for looking back in the past too much but 2017 was probably the hardest (but definitely most exciting) year of my life!
 Mentally it was super challenging, but I also achieved so much – with the main one being Ross and I buying our first house together.
 I think moving into a place of our own was definitely the turning point and since then I feel like I’ve really got my shit together and am feeling super positive about life.